NERC-CEH/nanofase-data/docs/config.md

 ## Land use

 The module maps between common land use classes (e.g. those provided by [CORINE](https://land.copernicus.eu/pan-european/corine-land-cover)) and the simpler, grouped land use classes used within the NanoFASE model by way of a land use config file.
-If `land_use_file` is not provided in the config file, `land_use.default.yaml` is used instead - we recommend you use the CORINE land cover map, resampled to the correct CRS (e.g. ESPG:27700, British National Grid, in case of the Thames scenario) and stick with this default.
+If `land_use_file` is not provided in the config file, `land_use.default.yaml` is used instead - we recommend you use the CORINE land cover map, resampled to the correct CRS (e.g. ESPG:27700, British National Grid, in case of the Thames scenario - example at [data.example/thames_tio2_2015/land_use.tif](../data.example/thames_tio2_2015/land_use.tif)) and stick with this default.

 ### Point source emissions and temporal profiles